EthicalSource/contributor_covenant/hugo/content/_index.md

 - [English (HTML version)](version/1/4/)
 - [English (text version)](version/1/4/code_of_conduct.txt)

-For translations of the Contributor Covenant, please see our [internationalization page](/i18n/).
+For translations of the Contributor Covenant, please see our [translations page](/translations/).

 The Contributor Covenant uses semantic versioning for revisions so all URLs are permanent.
 Previous versions are available here: [1.0](version/1/0/0/), [1.1](version/1/1/0/), [1.2](version/1/2/0/), and [1.3](version/1/3/0/)